Defunct Brands of the 2000s

 2003–2006 Food/Snacks

-Thin, curved chocolate pieces shaped like chips and sold in canisters.
-Launched with brand tie-ins (Reese’s, Almond Joy, York) but str…
+Thin, chip-curved chocolate pieces sold in canisters.
+Launched with brand tie-ins to other products, but struggled on price, melting,…

 • KB Toys